startae/hagrid/README.md

 // * Gutters and modifiers are applied to all items of each grid-container
 // * By default, the selector `> *` is used.
 If you use a consistent selector for grid-items, you can set it here
 $hagrid-item-selector: "> *";

-// * If you want to add an `inline-block`-grid for older browsers, set this to true
-$hagrid-fallback: false;

-// * By default, the whitespace issue is fixed the pure-way via letter-spacing / font-family
-// * If you want to fix the issue via 0-whitespace HTML, set `$hagrid-fallback-fontfix` to false
-$hagrid-fallback-fontfix: true;

-// * If you are using the fontfix (recommended), reset your typeface here
-$hagrid-fallback-font: sans-serif;

-// * Displays warnings about modifiers / mixins that won't work on the fallback
-$hagrid-fallback-warnings: false;

 // * When set to true, hagrid will extend shared properties among grids and grid-items
 // * When set to false (default), the output will be better traceable but slightly larger (gzip will eat this up)